ideag/content-cards/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Embed any link from the web easily as a beautiful Content Card.

 == Description ==

 Content Cards make ordinary web links great by making it possible to embed a beautiful Content Card to link to any web site.